-Kaspalita Thompson, known as Kaspa is the membership secretary for NBO.
-Together with his wife, he runs a Pureland Buddhist temple in Malvern, and is
+The Chair of the NBO is Kaspalita Thompson, known as Kaspa, who together with his wife, runs a Pureland Buddhist temple in Malvern and is a

 Jo is from the Jamyang Buddhist Centre in London, part of the Foundation for the Preservation of the Mahayana Tradition (FPMT)

 The NBO receives a ...Read More

 Munisha is a member of the Triratna Buddhist Order (previously the WBO).
 Ordained in 2003, she is Triratna’s Liaison Officer: “Liaison” refers